VeeUye/space-ships/README.md

 - [ ] Add ability to input own itinerary of stations
 - [ ] Generate distinct planet image for each new station
+- [ ] Scroll background with ship position
 - [ ] Add sound effects to events

 ## Contributions